JesseKavungal/JesseKavungal/README.md

 # Hi there!
 I'm Jesse Francis Kavungal 👋

-I am a passionate cybersecurity enthusiast with a strong commitment to discovering and addressing vulnerabilities in web applications and networks.
+I am a passionate cybersecurity enthusiast with a strong commitment to discovering and addressing vulnerabilities in web applications and networks and analyzing malware samples.
-My journey in cybersecurity has equipped me with skills in penetration testing, OSINT, and more.
+My journey in cybersecurity has equipped me with skills in penetration testing, OSINT, and malware analysis.

 ## About Me
-- 🎓 Currently pursuing Level 4 and 5 diplomas in Cybersecurity.
+- 🎓 Completed Level 4 and 5 diploma in Cybersecurity.
 - 💻 Actively involved in bug bounty programs and vulnerability disclosure initiatives.
-- 🔍 Experienced in using tools like YARA, Wireshark, Snort, and more for security analysis and threat detection.
 - 🌐 Seeking opportunities in cybersecurity roles to further develop my skills and contribute to the field.

 ## My Projects